 Local History Group

-The Group's purpose is to research and display all aspects of the village and parish, including items of interest outside the area but which directly interface with the village community.
+The Bishop Monkton Local History Group was formed in 2018 with a core purpose of researching and displaying all aspects of the village and parish, including items of interest outside the area, but which directly interface with the village community.

-Display is in the form of a website, Bishop Monkton Yesterday- click here-together with talks about, and visits to, interesting locations and topics, many with links to the village.
+Display is in the form of a website, Bishop Monkton Yesterday- please click here-together with talks about, and visits to, interesting locations and topics, many with links to the village.

 There are many pictures of the village of yesteryear to be found on the Group's website.

-Some of the Group's Projects include -
+Some of the Group's earlier Projects include -

 Seven Pubs in the Village (Parish) - a video and images/records of these hostelries.